 - Experiment with other forms of dairy.
 Hard cheeses and live cultured yogurt, for example, often don’t produce significant symptoms.

-- Take over-the-counter lactase drops or enzyme tablets.
+- Try over-the-counter lactase drops

-Before you being any self-treatment, however, get a professional diagnosis from a New York City gastroenterologist to ensure you don’t have a more serious condition and to work out a plan for staying healthy while avoiding milk.
+Before you begin any self-treatment, however, get a professional diagnosis from a New York City gastroenterologist to ensure you don’t have a more serious condition and to work out a plan for staying healthy while avoiding milk.

 Book an appointment more information on how NYC Gastroenterologist Dr. Shawn Khodadadian can help to treat lactose intolerance.